-Cuba is not always the most convenient country for the budget traveller, but be a bit savvy and you can make it work for you.
+Cuba is not always the most convenient country for the budget traveler, but be a bit savvy and you can make it work for you.
 Don’t be fooled into thinking you need to spend fortunes there; be sure to discover this fascinating country for yourself!

-For more Cuba tips and info on cost of travel, check out the guide I wrote at IndieTraveller.
+For more Cuba tips and info on the cost of travel, check out the guide I wrote at IndieTraveller.

 About the Author: Marek Bron blogs at IndieTraveller, focusing on low-cost travel in Asia and Latin America.
 Want to travel the world worry-free?
 Check out his in-depth Backpacking Preparation Guidebook.